nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-linkage-rule.md

 ### Control Blocks with Global Variables

-Block linkage rules support controlling the display of blocks via global variables.
-For example, different roles might have viewing permissions for the same order table, but the data displayed can be personalized and differentiated.
-By configuring block display fields and operation buttons according to different roles, flexible data display and permission control for operations can be achieved.
+Block linkage rules support controlling the display of blocks through global variables.
+For example, different roles may have view permissions for the same order collection, but the content they can view can be personalized and differentiated.
+By configuring the fields and actions  displayed in the block according to the role's permissions, flexible data display and action permissions control can be achieved.
 #### Customer Service Role

-- **Data Range**: Can only view orders with the status "Pending Shipment" and hide sensitive data such as payment information and discount customer data.
+- **Data Scope**: Can only view orders with the status "Pending Shipment" and hide sensitive data such as payment information and discount customer data.
-- **Operable Buttons**:
+- **Actions**:
   - View Order Details
   - Process Returns/Exchanges
   - Generate Refund Request